← Back to Blog

 • 97% of workers have heard of AI, but only 34% can clearly explain what it is.
 (MBIE citing Verian, 2024)

-• 43% of non-users cite lack of expertise as a main reason for not adopting AI.
+• 43% of non-users cite lack of expertise as their main reason for not adopting AI.
 (MBIE citing Datacom, 2024)

-• 93% are transparent with employers about using it, and 87% say AI skills are necessary for career success.
+• 93% are transparent with employers about their use, and 87% say AI skills are necessary for career success.
 (Robert Half NZ, 2025)

 • 77% report lower operating costs.